caoruikai/Learn-Use-Create/Media/mac_keynote_note.md

 ## Links
 - Links can be added to text and media
 - Links can be url, emails, slides, or objects in the same slide, etc.
+## Comment
+- Comment cannot be viewed when played, or in the side views.
+- It can be hidden in the left top "View" tab.
+## Presenter Note
+- Presenter note is at the bottom of each slides, different from the comments.
+- When `Play` -> `In Window`, a small presenter window shows up with note.

 # Animation
 ## Object Animation Effects